TheRobBrennan/dockerized-neo4j-with-nextjs/README.md

 ### Next.js

-An example [Next.js](https://nextjs.org) application has been created so that we can leverage the [Neo4j GraphQL Library](https://neo4j.com/docs/graphql-manual/current/).
+An example [Next.js](https://nextjs.org) application has been created so that we can use the [Neo4j GraphQL Library](https://neo4j.com/docs/graphql-manual/current/) to create our GraphQL API.

 Once you have started your Dockerized project, you can access the Next.js GraphQL API at [http://localhost:3000/api/graphql](http://localhost:3000/api/graphql)